-If you’re considering a hot tub, read much more about the variety of hot tubs in my post How to Buy a Hot Tub: Ultimate Guide.
+If you’re considering a hot tub, read more about the variety of hot tubs in my post How to Buy a Hot Tub: Ultimate Guide.
 This post contains tips that can literally save you thousands of dollars on your purchase.
 And if you’re considering an air tub, check out Are Air Tubs Worth It?

-4. Select a Bathtub Material
+4. Choose a Durable Bathtub Material

 Acrylic is a type of plastic.
 ABS acrylic is especially durable and although it can scratch, it’s easy to repair.
 Because it’s nonporous, acrylic is nonporous and repels mildew.